l10nelw/page_id_bookmarket/readme.md

 | Instagram\* | [username] [post ID] |
 | Facebook | [name] [url with `www.facebook.com`, `/`, and `?` each replaced with a space] |

-_\* After exiting the bookmarklet prompt, you will immediately be taken to the direct URL of the media file._
+_\* After exiting the bookmarklet prompt, you will immediately be taken to the direct URL of the media file.**_

+_\** Why?
+Because this site does not let you to easily save the media file from your browser via right-click > Save._

 ## How to add to your browser

-1. In **pageid.js**, copy the single-line of Javascript code under `// without whitespace`.
+1. Copy everything in **pageid.js**.
+1. Paste into your favourite JS minifier (I use [DuckDuckGo's](https://duckduckgo.com/?q=javascript+minify&ia=answer)), and copy the minified code.
-2. Create a new bookmark in your browser.
+1. Create a new bookmark on the bookmarks bar of your browser.
+You should see a dialog box.
-3. Paste the code in the URL/location field.
+1. Paste the code in the URL/location field.
-4. Whatever name you like in the name field, e.g. "pageid".
+1. Enter whatever you like in the name field, e.g. "id".
-5. Done/OK.
+1. Done/OK.

 ## How to use

 1. Go to a single media page (not a front page, news feed, etc.) that this bookmarklet supports.
-2. Click on the bookmarklet.
+1. Click on the bookmarklet.
+You've got a page ID string.
-3. Press Ctrl-C to copy the selected text.
+1. Press Ctrl-x or Ctrl-c to copy the selected string.
-4. Press either Enter/Esc or click either OK/Cancel.
-It doesn't matter lol.
+1. Press either Enter/Esc or click either OK/Cancel, doesn't matter.
-5. Do as you wish with the copied text.
+1. Do as you wish with the copied string!

 ## TODO

-* Context (i.e. the site name) and non-context versions
+* Context (i.e. the site name) and non-context versions?
 * Check if anything's broken after all these years